Assetz Capital Review

 The Assetz Capital Review Conclusion

 I like the fact that the team continually monitors and stress tests loans to reduce default possibility.
 Being able to preset funding allocations for new and existing loans is a big time saver.
-I’ll continue to make Assetz Capital a part of my diverse peer to peer lending portfolio.
+Once the economy returns to normal, I’ll continue to invest through Assetz Capital as part of my diverse peer to peer lending portfolio.

 How Do I Open An Account?